doot0/transgator/README.md

 oh yeah btw theres a bug on [line 29](https://github.com/doot0/transgator/blob/develop/transgator.js#L29), if you want to fix it be my guest

-notes: you MUST specify your lang on the html attribute or you're a silly person. you must name your translation JSON files with valid HTML lang attrs as a result. this lib does some cool trix and has no dependencies. screw your jquery.
+notes: you don't *have* to specify your lang on the html attribute, but if you don't you're a silly person. you must name your translation JSON files with valid HTML lang attrs as a result. this lib does some cool trix and has no dependencies. screw your jquery.